-Fireworks Safety Tips: Ensuring and Safe and Injury-Free Fourth of July
+Fireworks Safety Tips: Ensuring a Safe and Injury-Free Fourth of July Holiday

 An average of 230 people go the emergency room every day with fireworks-related injuries in the month surrounding July 4th